It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: Introduction

 where $s_{p,q}$ is given by

-Moreover, the estimate $\lesssim_{p,q}$ in (\ref{eqn:summaryRos}) remains valid if $p=1$, $q=1$ or both. \end{theorem} The notational similarity between the spaces introduced in (\ref{eqn:normsSICom}) and (\ref{eqn:normsRosCom}) is intentional.
-Indeed, when applying Theorem~\ref{thm:summaryRosIntro} to the decoupled Poisson stochastic integral on the right hand side of (\ref{eqn:decouplingSIIntro}), the spaces $S_q$, $D_{q,q}$, and $D_{p,q}$ give rise to $\cS^p_q$, $\cD^p_{q,q}$ and $\cD^p_{p,q}$, respectively.
-If $p=q$, then the result in Theorem~\ref{thm:summaryRosIntro} (as well as its generalization in Theorem~\ref{thm:summaryRosenthalLqNC}) is a special case of the noncommutative Rosenthal inequalities in \cite{JuX08} and the only novelty here is a new proof.
-However, in applications of Theorem~\ref{thm:summarySILqPoisson}, and hence of Theorem~\ref{thm:summaryRosIntro}, one is typically also interested in the case $p\neq q$.
-As said before, we can even prove an extension of the It\^{o} isomorphism in Theorem~\ref{thm:summarySILqPoisson} in which $L^q(S)$ is replaced by a general noncommutative $L^q$-space associated with a semi-finite von Neumann algebra $\cM$.
+Moreover, the estimate $\lesssim_{p,q}$ in (\ref{eqn:summaryRos}) remains valid if $p=1$, $q=1$ or both. \end{theorem} The notational similarity between the spaces introduced in (\ref {eqn:normsSICom}) and (\ref{eqn:normsRosCom}) is intentional.
+Indeed, when applying Theorem~\ref{thm:summaryRosIntro} to the decoupled Poisson stochastic integral on the right-hand side of (\ref {eqn:decouplingSIIntro}), the spaces $S_q$, $D_{q,q}$, and $D_{p,q}$ give rise to $\cS^p_q$, $\cD^p_{q,q}$ and $\cD^p_{p,q}$, respectively.

+If $p=q$, then the result in Theorem~\ref{thm:summaryRosIntro} (as well as its generalization in Theorem~\ref{thm:summaryRosenthalLqNC}) is a special case of the noncommutative Rosenthal inequalities in \cite {JuX08} and the only novelty here is a new proof.
+However, in applications of Theorem~\ref{thm1.1}, and hence of Theorem~\ref{thm:summaryRosIntro}, one is typically also interested in the case $p\neq q$.

+As said before, we can even prove an extension of the It\^{o} isomorphism in Theorem~\ref{thm1.1} in which $L^q(S)$ is replaced by a general noncommutative $L^q$-space associated with a semifinite von Neumann algebra $\cM$.
 This result is stated and proved in Theorem~\ref{thm:summarySILqPoissonNC} below.
 The proof proceeds along the same lines as the result for classical $L^q$-spaces and in particular requires a version of the Rosenthal-type inequalities stated above for random variables taking values in a noncommutative $L^q$-space, which we prove in Theorem~\ref{thm:summaryRosenthalLqNC}.
 As a by-product of the proof of Theorem~\ref{thm:summaryRosenthalLqNC}, we take the opportunity to observe the following estimates for the moments of the operator norm of a sum of independent, mean-zero $d_1\ti d_2$ random matrices $(x_i)$, which may be of independent interest.
 If $2\leq p<\infty$ and $d=\min\{d_1,d_2\}$, then